Trustees – Amgueddfa Cymru – National Museum Wales

-Standards in public life
+Standards in Public Life

 You will be expected to demonstrate high standards of corporate and personal conduct.
 All successful candidates will be asked to subscribe to the Code of Conduct for Board Members of Public Bodies; you can access this document at:

-If you need any further assistance in applying for this role, please contact the Welsh Government’s Public Appointments Unit on email@example.com.
+If you need any further assistance in applying for this role, please email email@example.com

-How to apply
+How to Apply

 Once you’ve registered, you’ll be able to access the application form.
 To apply you will need to submit two supporting documents.
 The first, a document outlining how your knowledge, skills and experiences meet the criteria for the role as outlined in the information for candidates.
 This document should be no more than 2 sides of A4.
 Your application may be rejected if you exceed this limit.
 The second document is a full, up to date CV.
 The two documents should be uploaded to the ‘Reasons for applying’ section of the online application form.

 In your application, you will also be asked to provide details of any activities which have helped you to develop skills that would be useful in a public appointment role, and list the organisations for which you undertook these activities.
 We also need to know about any political activity that you’ve undertaken over the last 5 years.

 It is recommended that you register for an account and access the application form as soon as possible so that you see how the application form is structured, before starting to prepare your evidence.
 You don’t have to complete the application form all in one go.
 You can save your responses, and log in and out as required, until you’re ready to submit – just follow the guidance in the application form.